metrorailings/OwlBlog/content/posts/week-1-insights.md

 Rams tight end Tyler Higbee may be a gamer.

 Cowboys have a pretty solid offensive line.
 So do the Rams.
 Rams offensive line seem to have little issue executing on zone running concepts.

+Los Angeles' offensive line deserves even more applause for their pass protection and run blocking.